Understanding your sewerage service

 Council's sewerage system

-Reticulated sewerage systems are most common in urban areas of the Shoalhaven.
-If you are connected to Council's reticulation sewerage system, it means your wastewater is transferred through a series of underground pipes to one of 13 wastewater treatment plants across the region.
+Reticulated sewerage systems are most common in the urban areas of the Shoalhaven.
+If you are connected to Council's network, it means your wastewater is transferred through a series of underground pipes to one of 13 wastewater treatment plants across the region.

-Shoalhaven Water is responsible for operating and maintaining the extensive network of sewer pipes.
+Shoalhaven Water is responsible for operating and maintaining this extensive network of sewer pipes.

 As a property owner, it is your responsibility to: